Jannat-Monnisha/Artificial-Neural-Network-All-Projects-and-Assignments/README.md

 Rules for Project:
 1. Folder name: Group 'No' - 'Project Name' ('IDs')
+2. Upload your all project file in the folder.

 Rules for Assignments:
 1. Upload the assignmets in "Assignment" folder.